-According to the request, the price of the ISP services that Mohre offers will be \$17.76 per month.
-Of this targeted price, \$15.76 will be paid to the Careau and Mohre for the ISP services provided.
-Subscribers will be allowed to contribute a total of up to \$2.00 per month in various amounts to as many as five Federal political committees and/or 501(c)(3) organizations.
-The Federal political committees that would receive the contributions will be determined by where the subscriber lives.
-When the subscriber completes the transaction, the amount of the transaction that consists of the payment for the ISP services would be transferred directly to Careau and Mohre.
-The portion that represents the contribution to the Federal political committee would be directly sent into a separate merchant account.
-Following the deduction of the usual and normal service charges of the credit card issuers and other processing expenses, the Federal political committees receiving each contribution would pay all the applicable processing fees and any associated merchant account charges.
+- and/or 501(c)(3) organizations.
+The Federal political committees that would receive the - 2 contributions will be determined by where the subscriber lives.
+When the subscriber - 3 completes the transaction, the amount of the transaction that consists of the payment for - 4 the ISP services would be transferred directly to Careau and Mohre.
+The portion that - 5 represents the contribution to the Federal political committee would be directly sent into a - 6 separate merchant account.
+Following the deduction of the usual and normal service - 7 charges of the credit card issuers and other processing expenses, the Federal political - 8 committee would receive the contribution.
+5 You state that this ensures that the Federal - 9 political committees receiving each contribution would pay all the applicable processing - 10 fees and any associated merchant account charges.

-You also affirm that a portion of the contributions to the Federal political committees deposited in the merchant account would in turn be disbursed to the
+You also affirm that a portion of the contributions to the Federal political